D.C. United’s Paul Arriola apologizes for tweets he posted in 2012, when he was 17

 One included hashtags apparently directed toward a high school friend and said, “I didn’t know black people liked swimming?”
 And in another, Arriola wrote, “Women commentators, that’s a no no.”

-Reached in Swansea on Saturday night, Arriola said he did not want to comment and referred to his statement.
+Reached in Swansea on Saturday night, Arriola, now 26, said he did not want to comment and referred to his statement.

 In a statement, United said it does not condone “any form of offensive or discriminatory language or behavior from anyone associated with our club.”

 The organization also said it supports “Paul’s decision to be the one to address these historical tweets and his apology.”
-United said it will provide bias training for all members of the organization and Arriola will participate upon his return from Europe.
+United said it will provide bias training for all members of the organization, and Arriola will participate upon his return from Europe.

 “Those who know me know my true character through my heart, desires and actions,” Arriola said in his statement.